 If you have yet to travel the world, don't feel bad.
-At Rio's Carnival World buffet, you'll definitely feel like you did.
+At Rio's Carnival World & Seafood buffet, you'll definitely feel like you did.

 This buffet is popular for its diverse selection of food from around the globe.
 Since the stations are organized by cuisine type, you'll have an easy time navigating without missing anything.
-The different stations include Italian, seafood, Japanese, Mexican, Asian and American food.
+The different stations include Italian, seafood (there are more than 70 options), Japanese, Mexican, Asian and American food.

 Even if you don't eat meat, you can still enjoy plenty of options.
 The salad bar includes all your leafy greens and veggies, but you'll also stumble upon other fun starters.
 The vegan-friendly, extra creamy coconut rice with cranberries is not to be missed.
 And just a few steps away at the Asian food station, you can pile your plate up with crispy samosas.
 These potato-filled bites go great with spicy hot mustard.